 Two wild horse gentling instructors will be on staff as well as a chef serving delicious healthy meals 3 times per day in a family meal atmosphere inside the Wild Horse Canyon Lodge.
 Cozy and quaint cabins are available as single and group units.

-Warriors will arrive on Thursday, before dark (4pm-6pm) for check-in and cabin assignments.
+Warriors will arrive on the first date of Journey (April 27th), before dark (4pm-6pm) for check-in and cabin assignments.
 A pot of soup or stew will be waiting.
 Participants will take it easy this first evening and get to know their fellow Warriors and staff.

 A good night’s rest is essential since the program begins first thing in the morning.
 Each day will be full of wondrous learning about wild horses, herd behavior and how amazingly similar humans and horses really are.
 Participants will get into a round corral with a wild horse and it will win the heart of that horse – and vice versa.